Anime music video

-An anime music video (AMV) is a fan-made music video consisting of clips from one or more Japanese animated shows or movies set to an audio track, often songs or promotional trailer audio.
+An anime music video or an Animation Music Video (AMV) is a fan-made music video consisting of clips from one or more (usually Japanese) animated shows or movies set to an audio track, often songs or promotional trailer audio.
 The term is generally specific to Japanese anime, however, it can occasionally include footage from other mediums, such as American animation, live action, or video games.
 AMVs are not official music videos released by the musicians, they are fan compositions which synchronize edited video clips with an audio track.
 AMVs are most commonly posted and distributed over the Internet through AnimeMusicVideos.org, video downloads and YouTube.
 Anime conventions frequently run AMV contests who usually show the finalists/winner's AMVs.

-AMVs should not be confused with music videos that employ original, professionally made animation (such as numerous music videos for songs by Daft Punk), or with such short music video films (such as Japanese duo Chage and Aska's song "On Your Mark" that was produced by the film company Studio Ghibli).
-AMVs should also not be confused with fan-made "general animation" videos using non-Japanese animated video sources like Western animation, or with the practice of vidding in Western media fandom, which evolved convergently and has a distinct history and fan culture.
+AMVs should not be confused with music videos that employ original, professionally made animation (such as numerous music videos for songs by Daft Punk and Gorillaz, or Linkin Park’s song “Breaking the Habit” which was animated by Gonzo) or with such short music video films (such as Japanese duo Chage and Aska's song "On Your Mark" that was produced by the film company Studio Ghibli).
+AMVs should also not be confused with fan-made "general animation" videos using non-Japanese animated video sources like American animation, or with the practice of vidding in American media fandom, which evolved convergently and has a distinct history and fan culture.
 Parallels can be drawn between AMVs and songvids, animated fan-made videos using footage from movies, television series, or other sources.

 The first anime music video was created in 1982 by 21-year-old Jim Kaposztas.
 Kaposztas hooked up two videocassette recorders to each other and edited the most violent scenes from Star Blazers to "All You Need Is Love" by the Beatles to produce a humorous effect.